fwsGonzo/barebones/README.md

 ## Running

-Use ./run.ssh to build and run your kernel.
+Use `./run.sh <folder>` to build and run your kernel stored in machines folder.
+- By default run.sh will build and run the `default` machine.
+The project is located in `machines/default/` and most of the output comes from `main.cpp`.
 - Use argument --kvm if you want to use hardware-accelerated virtualization, or you have built with -march=native in which you must use that.
 Enable virtualization in your BIOS settings if you haven't.
 - Use argument --vga to get a graphical window, which starts out in VGA textmode accessible at 0xb8000.
 - Use argument --sanitize to enable the undefined-sanitizer, catching problems like misaligned accesses and overflows.

 ## Changing build options

-Go into the build folder and type `ccmake ..`, which opens a GUI with some adjustable settings.
+Go into the build folder in your machines folder and type `ccmake ..`, which opens a GUI with some adjustable settings.
 After changing settings press C to configure the changes, and then E to exit the GUI.
 Changes will be rebuilt automatically using run.sh, or you could simply use `make` like normally in the build folder itself.

 ## Goal